CedricLeon/Survey_RS-ML-FPGA/README.md

 ```

 ### Follow a similar workflow
-This repository was also created for future researcher interested to recreate such processing pipelines.
+This repository was also created for future researchers interested in recreating such processing pipelines.
 If this is your case, the instructions below should be a good starting point.
-These instructions are no tutorial, but act as tips that (we hope) can help the start of your journey 🙃
+These instructions are not a tutorial, but act as tips that (we hope) can help the start of your journey 🙃

 #### Exporting records to Zotero
-After prompting the research base of your choice (e.g., WoS or Scopus), you have to export your results to the bibliographic tool of your choice.
+After querying the research database of your choice (e.g., WoS or Scopus), you have to export your results to the bibliographic tool of your choice.
 We recommend exporting to RIS file format.

 > While we have not tried them, other bibliographic tools should fit this workflow.
 That said, we have never encountered something we could not do in Zotero.